oaworks/oa-works/src/policies/privacy.md

 title: Privacy Policy
 meta_description: "We are committed to protecting your privacy."
 ---
-Open Access Button is committed to protecting the privacy of visitors to our website, our users, and activists.
+OA.Works is committed to protecting the privacy of visitors to our website, our users, and activists.
 We have established this Privacy Policy to explain what information we collect through our website and how it is used.
-In this policy, Open Access Button refers to Open Access Button team members.
+In this policy, OA.Works refers to OA.Works team members.

 We do not sell or rent member, donor or website visitor information under any circumstances, and we do not share member, donor or visitor information without prior consent except as compelled by law.
 To date we have not received any requests for user information from any government or any law enforcement agency.